 When administrators make high-quality professional development available to multiple cohorts within the school, they can expect the impact of teaching to be thoroughly evaluated.
 The benefits are magnified and spread.
 Soon, assessment teams develop, a common language is adopted, and student needs are targeted through thoughtful changes in instructional delivery.

 Teachers who engage in enthusing professional development that is directly aligned with the school’s mission and philosophy will feel a sense of urgency to support a deep integration of the new learning into practice.

 Leaders in schools should do more than fund or provide time off to accommodate professional development.
 Take notice, ask questions, and provide encouragement.
-Upon return from an uplifting professional development, a teacher’s mind is bursting with knowledge, ideas, and enthusiasm to share.
-When not supported by administration, teacher motivation may dwindle.
+Upon return from effective professional development training, a teacher’s mind is bursting with knowledge, ideas, and enthusiasm to share.
+When not supported by administrators, teacher motivation may dwindle.

 Rather than attending various, sporadic professional development programs in a few years time, teachers may want to consider making an ongoing commitment to a specific and deep implementation of a few focus areas over time.

-Making an on-going commitment allows for educators to effectively translate ideas into practice.
+Making an ongoing commitment allows educators to translate ideas into practice effectively.
 Each professional development experience related to a focused topic helps the teacher to build upon prior experience and knowledge, potentially gaining specialist knowledge within his/her highest interest or need areas.

 Teachers who gather knowledge in concentration tend to extend their learning beyond the required professional development hours and the classroom.
 Sustainable learning continues across weeks, months, and years.
 Examples of sustained professional development include workshop/class series, practicum or internship experiences, and certification programs.